orioneee/axer/axer/template/template_README.MD

 > ⚡️ **Download the remote debugger app in the [Releases section](https://github.com/orioneee/Axer/releases).**
 > The standalone desktop debugger is distributed there.

+> **⚠️ On MacOS:**
+> If you see a warning about "unsigned" applications when launching the remote debugger, see the [Opening Unsigned Applications on macOS Sequoia](https://wiki.hacks.guide/wiki/Open_unsigned_applications_on_macOS_Sequoia) section below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/orioneee/Axer/refs/heads/main/sample/screenshots/remote_debugger_android.jpg" width="22%" />